Sephardic Bnei Anusim: Reverting to Judaism

 Only a small number of people of colonial-era Sephardic descent in Spain, Portugal, Hispanic America, or Brazil are reverting to Judaism.
-Generally formal or officially sanctioned or sponsored reversions by Jewish religious institutions, including the Israeli rabbinate, require individuals to undergo a formal conversion process to be accepted as Jews.
-There are Rabbis today, however, in Europe, USA and Latin America who are addressing this "injustice" of the ban on "returnees" from being members of the normative Jewish communities in Latin American countries and we see this trend growing.
+Generally, formal or officially sanctioned or sponsored conversions by Jewish religious institutions, including the Israeli rabbinate, require individuals to undergo a formal conversion process to be accepted as Jews.
+There are Rabbis today, however, in Europe, the USA, and Latin America who are addressing this "injustice" of the ban on "returnees" from being members of the mainstream Jewish communities in Latin American countries, and we see this trend growing.

-Since the early 21st century there has been a steady growth in the number of descendants indicating interest in a return to normative Judaism.
+Since the early 21st century there has been a steady growth in the number of descendants indicating interest in a return to mainstream Judaism.
 Many Sephardic Bnei Anusim have accepted their historical Jewish ancestry and generations of intermarriage, and a contemporary Christian affiliation, along with their modern national identities as Spaniards, Portuguese, and Latin Americans of various nations.
 The Bnei Anousim Return Movement is alive and well and growing every year.

 Whereas Conversos (those whose families did not preserve Jewish customs and traditions) have begun to syncretize their Christian religious identities and ethnic identities with an ethnic Jewish secular identity, without seeking reversion to Judaism.
 Among these are some who have shifted toward adopting Messianic Judaism (that is, Jewish-emphasizing forms of Christianity).
-Messianic Jewish congregations (styled less like churches, and more like synagogues) have been sprouting up around Latin America in the last several years, and are composed largely of Sephardic Bnei Anusim.
-Members of these congregations often call their congregation a sinagoga (Spanish for "synagogue"), Beit Knesset (Hebrew for "synagogue") or Kehilah (Hebrew for "congregation").
+Messianic Jewish congregations (styled less like churches and more like synagogues) have been sprouting up around Latin America in the last several years, and are mainly composed of Sephardic Bnei Anusim.
+Members of these congregations often call their congregation a sinagoga (Spanish for "synagogue"), Beit Knesset (Hebrew for "synagogue"), or Kehilah (Hebrew for "congregation").

-The fact of Conversos leaning towards Messianic Jewish forms of Christianity, rather than reverting to Judaism itself, is suggested as a paradigm resulting from factors in Latin America.
-Some factors impede their adoption of normative Judaism both for the Conversos as well as for the Bnei Anousim (secret Jews).
-Those factors are being identified and modified so their come back will not be impeded in the future.
+The fact that Conversos leans towards Messianic "Jewish" forms of Christianity rather than reverting to Judaism itself is suggested as a paradigm resulting from factors in Latin America.
+There are various factors that contribute to the fact that Conversos and for the Bnei Anousim do not return to mainstream Judaism.